-The Gender+ Justice Initiative (G+JI) aims to build on the long-standing, path-breaking research being done on sex and gender across Georgetown’s departments and campuses; to catalyze scholarship and advocacy in these areas; and to make Georgetown a dynamic hub of knowledge production, community engagement, and policy development on intersectional issues of gender, racial, and economic justice.
+The Gender+ Justice Initiative (G+JI) aims to build on the long-standing, path-breaking research being done on intersectional gender and racial justice across Georgetown’s departments and campuses; to catalyze scholarship and advocacy in these areas; and to make Georgetown a dynamic hub of knowledge production, community engagement, and policy development on intersectional issues of gender, racial, and economic justice.

-We aim to situate the leading university in the Nation’s capital as a center of research on gender equity through collaborations among scholars, policy makers and advocates in Washington, D.C. and beyond.
+We aim to situate the leading university in the Nation’s capital as a center of research on gender equity through collaborations among scholars, policy makers, advocates and artists in Washington, D.C. and beyond.
 Building on Georgetown’s schools of law, policy, medicine, and the arts and sciences, G+JI seeks to promote an intersectional and interdisciplinary approach to gender justice focused on both scholarly enrichment and policy change.
-This work advances Georgetown’s Jesuit tradition and commitment to “address the social realities of . . . injustice and oppression” and to promote justice in the world.
-The G+JI invites faculty, staff, and students from across the University to discuss and to collaborate on issues of sex, gender, sexuality, feminism, intersectionality, inequity, and inequality.
+This work advances Georgetown’s Jesuit tradition and commitment to “address the social realities of … injustice and oppression”.
+The G+JI invites faculty, staff, and students from across the University to discuss and to collaborate on issues of gender, antiracism, sexuality, feminism, intersectionality, inequity, and inequality.

 Why the “+”?
 We refer to “Gender+ Justice” to signal that our concerns have gender at the core but extend to race, class, sexuality, and other markers of subordination.